 Offering healthcare networking services means that your customers are relying on you to provide services that can mean life or death for patients.
-Is this something you would trust
+Is this something you would trust learning on your own?
+Maybe, but it could be a better option to get hands-on healthcare IT training.

 This is what Avnet's HealthPath University promises.
 This comprehensive training includes seminars on business issues, healthcare industry organization, medical acronyms, etc. and a hands-on internship that includes time spent at a hospital to understand the technology uses by doctors and other staff.
 By enrolling in this program, Avnet HealthPath University enrollees have increased revenue growth by 40% in the healthcare industry, compared to 8 to 10% for Avnet partners who have not enrolled.